tmolnar0831/ansible-ssh/README.md

 # Ansible role that manages the SSH daemon

-This role can configure the OpenSSH daemon extensively.
+This role installs and configures the OpenSSH daemon extensively.

-The base template for the `sshd_config` file is from RHEL, but it has been tested with **>= Ubuntu 14.04** and **Debian Jessie**.
+The base template for the `/etc/ssh/sshd_config` file is from RHEL, but it has been tested with **>= Ubuntu 14.04** and **Debian Jessie**.

 ## Requirements